twitocode/Tantalum/content/University/Year 1/CS 1JC3/Logic.md

 	4. reasoning facilities in programming languages

 ## In Haskell
-A form of quantifier first-order logic is embedded in the language
+A form of quantifier-free first-order logic is embedded in the language
 - Bool, a type of truth values (booleans)
 - boolean functions
 - predicates